Kerala backwaters: Estuaries of Paravur

 Paravur Estuaries lie near to the south-western coast of Kollam.
-The place is world-famous for its natural beauties, backwater locations, white-sand beaches and concentration of temples in every square kilometer.
+It is world-famous for its natural beauty, backwater locations, white-sand beaches and concentration of temples in every square kilometer.
 The peninsula of Paravur is one of the most visited in Kollam district.
-Both north and south tips of Paravur town have both peninsula and estuary.
+Both the north and south tips of Paravur town have a peninsula and an estuary.
 Pozhikara is north and Thekkumbhagam is south of Paravur.
-One more estuary mouth in Pozhikara, which is very close to Pozhikara Devi Temple, which has breached in 2014 under the supervision of Water Resources Department (WRD), after a long gap of 14 years.
+Another estuary mouth in Pozhikara, located very close to the Pozhikara Devi Temple, was breached in 2014 under the supervision of the Water Resources Department (WRD), after a gap of 14 years.